Bahamas counting on sports to aid Dorian recovery efforts

 Beyond college sports, Tiger Woods hosts the Hero World Challenge (early December) in Albany with a field featuring Dustin Johnson, Justin Thomas, Jordan Spieth and Justin Rose.
 There are two January events on the PGA Tour’s developmental Korn Ferry Tour there, though the Great Abaco Classic has relocated to Nassau due to Dorian damage.

-For many, participating in events inspired ideas to assist relief efforts in the Bahamas or damaged U.S. areas such as North Carolina’s Outer Banks barrier islands.
+For many, participating in events inspired ideas to assist the Bahamas or damaged U.S. areas such as North Carolina’s Outer Banks barrier islands.

-For the Atlantis tournament, Seton Hall is donating proceeds from two October exhibitions to Catholic Relief Services for Dorian relief.
+For Atlantis, Seton Hall is donating proceeds from October exhibitions to Catholic Relief Services for Dorian relief.
 Gonzaga publicized a fundraiser for ex-player Quentin Hall after his family’s home on Grand Bahama Island suffered significant damage.

-Alabama held a charity exhibition against Georgia Tech for the American Red Cross relief fund while first-year coach Nate Oats said the team planned to visit a Nassau orphanage.
+Alabama held a charity exhibition against Georgia Tech for the American Red Cross in October and visited a Nassau orphanage Monday.

-UNC’s Robinson also believes sports will remind people that recovery efforts are ongoing.
+Robinson – whose effort allowed UNC to deliver more than 1,200 pounds of supplies Sunday to the Bahamas Children’s Emergency Hostel – also believes sports will remind people that recovery efforts are ongoing.

 ”I think people in the news, they covered this story, and as soon as the storm ended, it was over with,” Robinson said. ”You never kind of heard anything about the Bahamas again. … I think this will be a big thing that can help other people take notice that, `OK, we still need to help people further with these situations they go through.”’